 See the Northern Lights – Let me be clear.
 I absolutely despise the cold.
 I’m from Southern California, and my family is Arab so I’m much more comfortable in a heat wave than a snowstorm.
 But, I’m totally willing to don my abominable snowman outfit to gaze at these beautiful particles lighting up the night sky.

 Cage dive in South Africa – If you’ve followed my blog from its early stages, you know that I have a tendency to plunge ahead with decisions that scare the crap out of me.
 What’s a fearful adventurer to do?
 For those of you who don’t know what cage diving is, let me break it down: you get put into a cage, lowered into the ocean and “swim” with great whites sharks.
 Sounds super terrifying thrilling, doesn’t it?
+Update 2019: I’ve been told there are some ethical considerations to this so it’s no longer on my bucket list.
+I still want to visit South Africa though!

 Bungee jump…anywhere – Funnily enough, I almost bungee jumped when I visited Chile back in 2012.
 If it weren’t for a poorly timed rainy day, this would have been crossed off the list.
 I’m still determined to complete this one, though.

 Hike Machu Picchu – I mean, I’m not the most fit person in the world, but hiking Machu Picchu shouldn’t be too hard, right?
 Plus, there’s always that shuttle that takes you up the mountain. <- Let’s pretend I didn’t just say that.
+Update: I hiked The Inca Trail in March 2019 with the stomach flu and survived (barely).

 Soak in the Blue Lagoon – It’s a natural spa located in a lava field in Iceland.
 The Blue Lagoon is like the coolest of the cool kids.
 And it’s warm.
 Those are plenty of good reasons in my book.

 Celebrate Dia de Los Muertos in Mexico – Guys, can you believe I still haven’t been to Mexico?
 It’s really quite embarrassing that I live 120 miles from the Mexican border and still haven’t visited.
 While I’ve experienced full-blown celebrations here in Los Angeles, there’s something to be said about seeing it in real life, in its place of origin.
+Update: I visited Mexico for the first time in September 2017 and celebrated Dia de Los Muertos in Oaxaca and Mexico City in October/November 2019.

 Go zorbing in New Zealand – Ever since I heard about zorbing, I’ve been dying to try it.
 You get placed in a giant plastic ball and rolled down a hill – who wouldn’t want to do that?
 Zorbing was first done in New Zealand, so naturally I want to go straight to the source, but I have to admit – I plan on doing this at the first opportunity I get!